The Counts have recently surpassed their 60th Anniversary as a club for those with an interest in "fun with cars."

 Once again the Rod Run was the last weekend in July at Busted 5.
 Of the cars entered, 49 were Fords, 39 were Chevys, and the rest were a scramble of 9 other makes.
 The 109 rodders lucky enough to attend could buy raffle tickets on a pair of L60-15 Super Sport GT tires that had been donated by The Speed Center.
 Proceeds from this raffle went to the Jerry Lewis Telethon.
 A lot of games were incorporated into every run back then.
 Of the 10 scheduled events it is interesting to note that the Blind Driver contest was first, before any beer was available.

-A couple of weddings, a huge auction of Tom Donahue's stuff in Scottsbluff, and soon it was time for the huge October Greaser Dance.
+A couple of weddings, a huge auction of Tom Donahue's stuff in Scottsbluff, and soon it was time for the bigger-than-ever October Greaser Dance.

 The dance was held at The Box Elder lounge, described as being located in "the beautiful east side of Box Elder, SD."
 We didn't even start until 7:30, and they kicked us out 64 gallons later at 2:00.
 That was p.m and a.m., not the other way around.
 Amazing what Olivia Newton John must have done to make us act like that.